learntheropes/learn-the-ropes/content/en/anonymous-website.md

 ## Deploy the content
 At this point, you are ready to deploy your website.

-[^1]: The Bitcoin Lightning Network is a layer-two solution built on top of the Bitcoin blockchain that aims to solve some of the scalability and privacy issues of on-chain Bitcoin transactions.
+[^LightningNetwork]: The Bitcoin Lightning Network is a layer-two solution built on top of the Bitcoin blockchain that aims to solve some of the scalability and privacy issues of on-chain Bitcoin transactions.

     One of the key privacy features of the Lightning Network is that transactions are not broadcasted to the entire Bitcoin network.
 Instead, they are only visible to the two parties involved in the transaction, providing a higher level of privacy and anonymity.